Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/index.md

 flush();
 ```

-By default, `flush` is called automatically in an interval, if you want to flush the events all together, you can control the async flow with the optional Promise interface, example:
+By default, `flush` is called automatically in an interval, if you want to flush the events altogether, you can control the async flow with the optional Promise interface, for example:

 ```typescript
 await init(AMPLITUDE_API_KEY).promise;